-Believe it or not, the first step to professional foodie success will take you OUT of the kitchen!
 Before you lease space in a commercial kitchen or buy the expensive equipment needed to make your product, you need to research and test your concept and see what kind of reaction you get from the people who will actually make the decision about whether or not to buy it.
-Testing is the key.
+Taste testing is the key.

 Friends may still be reluctant to give you negative feedback, though, so you may want to go a little wider in your circle of acquaintances.
 Ask people at work, put an announcement for a focus group on the message board at your supermarket; give some test products to your family and ask them to take them to their office.
 The more removed your testers are from you, the more likely you are to get an honest opinion.